OHR Community Research Department

-The OHR Research Department strives to incorporate a rigorous understanding of issues facing the Mfangano community and scientific evaluation of OHR’s innovative programming.
+OHR Community Research strives to incorporate a rigorous understanding of issues facing the Mfangano community and scientific evaluation of OHR’s innovative programming.
 We view service as a critical component to research.
-Our department aims for research to be informed by and to shape OHR’s activities.
-As OHR continues to expand, research remains an important aspect of planning for and assessing program efficacy, effectiveness, and scalability.
-As a research department based within a community center, community participation and capacity building are paramount to our research efforts.
+Our research aims to be informed by and to shape OHR’s activities.
+As OHR continues to evolve, our research remains an important aspect of planning for and assessing program efficacy, effectiveness, and scalability.
+The community center, community participation and capacity building are paramount to our research efforts.

 Previous Research at Organic Health Response